Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-The human body has a remarkable capacity for handling hourly fluctuations in fuel.
+The human hiking body has a remarkable capacity for handling hourly fluctuations in fuel, much different than machines.

-But if you have an empty fuel tank (your stomach & blood vessels), all of your systems remain on line, hour after hour.
+But if you have an empty fuel tank (your stomach), all of your systems remain on line, hour after hour.

 Your hard working liver, and to a limited extent your skeletal muscles, deliver a steady supply of "fuel" to your cells in the form of glucose (a sugar molecule preferred by most cells).